Modeling the Potential Effects of Climate Change on Spruce Bark Beetles

 Throughout forested regions of Alaska, spruce beetle populations have historically been kept in check by a combination of climate conditions that include cool summers that prevent maturation in a single year, rapid fall cooling, and extremely low winter temperatures.

-As climate conditions change, beetle reproduction and survival are also changing, creating greater potential for outbreaks.
+As climate conditions change, beetle reproduction and survival are also changing, increasing the potential for outbreaks.

-We aim to determine how changes in summer, fall and winter temperature regimes may affect spruce beetle population growth and survival, and thus determine the climate-linked potential for increased damage to standing live trees in Interior Alaska.
+Our aim was to determine how changes in summer, fall and winter temperature regimes may affect spruce beetle population growth and survival, and thus determine the climate-linked potential for increased damage to standing live trees in Alaska.

 Methods